 You Don’t Need to Have a Delaware Bank Account for a Delaware Company

 You can open a bank account in any state when you incorporate in Delaware.
 Since the majority of businesses incorporated in Delaware are headquartered in another state, this is the situation for most Delaware businesses.
 The Delaware Secretary of State requires Delaware corporations to file an annual report each year, but the annual report does not ask for any banking information.
 Also, the Delaware Code does not contain a requirement to have a bank account in Delaware (or in any state).

 U.S. banks are required by Federal law to ensure that they are able to form a reasonable belief that they know the true identity of each customer applying to open an account.
 In order to achieve this, banks must implement a Customer Identification Program (CIP).
 While not uniform, the minimum identifying information that a U.S. bank is required to obtain, for a “person”, is the following:

 - For an individual, a residential or business street address, or for an individual who does not have a residential or business street address, an Army Post Office or Fleet Post Office box number, or the residential or business street address of next of kin or of another contact individual

 - For a person other than an individual (such as a corporation, LLC, partnership, or trust), a principal place of business, local office, or other physical location

 - Identification number (Employer Identification Number (EIN), Social Security Number or other government identification number (passport number or other similar information in the case of foreign persons))

-For legal entity customers, banks will often times request the following information in order to verify that the legal entity is in existence and obtain the identity of the beneficial owners of the entity.
+For customers that are business entities, banks will often request the following information in order to verify that the legal entity is in existence and obtain the identity of the beneficial owners of the entity.